akka/akka/akka-docs/src/main/paradox/stream/stream-integrations.md

 ### Sink.actorRefWithAck

+The `MessageProcessorActor` processes messages and keeps the state of `tototalMessageProcessed`.
-The sink sends the elements of the stream to the given `ActorRef` that sends back back-pressure signal.
+`MessageProcessorActor` processes each elements of the stream and sends back the back-pressure signal `Ack`.

-First element is always *onInitMessage*, then stream is waiting for the given acknowledgement message from the given actor which means that it is ready to process elements.
+First element is always *Init*, then stream is waiting for the given acknowledgement message from the actor which means that it is ready to process elements.
 It also requires the given acknowledgement message after each stream element to make back-pressure work.

 Scala